 Upon successful completion of this course, students are assessed on the academic paper and presentation and oral defense of research which is submitted to College Board for evaluation and scoring to determine the AP grade.
 The 2019-2020 AP exam fee for evaluation and scoring was \$142.
 There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.

-Prerequisite: Successful completion of AP Seminar: Science
+Prerequisite: Successful completion of AP Seminar: Science.
+Open to grades 11 and 12.

 SOCIAL STUDIES